mAn-He/pdf_vlm/README.md

 - Flat page retrieval over tens–hundreds of pages is noisy and expensive for a small local VLM.
 - Cloud multimodal APIs are strong but often unacceptable for **private documents**.

-**Goal:** a **local** pipeline that answers questions on long reports with a small multimodal model, measures when text-only fails, and keeps latency/memory practical on a laptop/desktop (or a single Colab GPU).
+**Goal:** a **local** pipeline that answers questions on long reports with a small multimodal model, keeps modality comparisons fair, and stays practical on a laptop/desktop (or a single Colab GPU).

 ---